 What makes ARFID an eating disorder?

-Well, according to Coglan and Otasowie (2019), an ARFID sufferer will pathologically avoid or restrict their food consumption that ISN’T a result of cultural or religious practices, due to food scarcity, or as result of a mental or other medical condition.
+Well, according to Coglan and Otasowie (2019), an ARFID sufferer will pathologically avoid or restrict their food consumption that ISN’T a result of cultural or religious practices, due to food scarcity, or as a result of a mental or other medical condition.
 An example of the latter might be someone who struggles to eat due to cancer or cancer treatment.

 One of the notable characteristics of ARFID is how some sufferers will avoid certain foods or food groups, or they might restrict eating certain food and items from certain food groups (ARFID Awareness UK).
 So someone may avoid eating fruit or fish.